DavidStan123/Football_API/README.md

-Documentation for the project
-You can find a detailed documentation in macedonian for the project on our Wiki page
+You can find a detailed documentation in macedonian for the project on my Wiki page

 Get the application running
-Install all the necessary libraries
+Install all the necessary libraries (Most of them are in the project)

 Clone the repository
 Make a clone from the repository onto your machine

-git clone
 Then open the project in your IDE of choice (preferably Visual Studio)

 Connect to the database